 - 1. After PJM and the TO determine that there is a need to procure black start resources based on one or more of the triggering events, PJM will post online a notification about the need for a new black start resource along with the location and capability requirements.
 Please refer to Attachment A of the PJM Manual for System Restoration (M36) for more details on the selection criteria for black start resources.
 This notification will also advise that all bids submitted for the black start resource must be cost-based bids consistent with Schedule 6A of the PJM OATT.
-Details of the required cost components are provided in PJM Manual for Open Access Transmission Tariff Accounting (M27) and Schedule 6A of the PJM OATT. - 2.
-This posting should be made within 30 calendar days of a triggering event, and will mark the beginning of the First Incremental RFP which will last 90 calendar days from the date of the notification.
-The posting will also advise that PJM will be reviewing pending generator interconnection projects and other projects that are received within the Market Window. - 3.
-PJM will review each Generation Interconnection Request pending under Part IV of the PJM Tariff at the time a Market Window is opened (as described above) and each response by black start units, each Interconnection Request it receives during the First Incremental RFP Market Window, to evaluate whether the project proposed in the request could meet the black start criteria for which the First Incremental RFP was issued. - 4.
-The TO will also have the option of negotiating a cost based bi-lateral contract with a Generation Owner for black start services.
+Details of the required cost components are provided in PJM Manual for Open Access Transmission Tariff Accounting (M27) and Schedule 6A of the PJM OATT. - This posting should be made within 30 calendar days of a triggering event, and will mark the beginning of the First Incremental RFP which will last 90 calendar days from the date of the notification.
+The posting will also advise that PJM will be reviewing pending generator interconnection projects and other projects that are received within the Market Window - 3.
+PJM will review each Generation Interconnection Request pending under Part IV of the PJM Tariff at the time a Market Window is opened (as described above) and each response by black start unit Black Start Units, each Interconnection Request it receives during the First Incremental RFP Market Window, to evaluate whether the project proposed in the request could meet the black start criteria for which the First Incremental RFP was - 4.
+The TO will also have the option of negotiating a cost based bi-lateral contract with a Generation Owner for blackstart service Black Start Services.
 The TO may provide the alternative as one of the bids for the black start replacement that will be evaluated by PJM pending FERC approval of the bilateral contract. - 5.
-If PJM and the TO determines that more than one of the proposed projects within the First Incremental RFP meets the black start criteria, the most cost-effective resource for the black start replacement will be chosen, provided the identified resource accepts and maintains designation as a black start unit under Schedule 6A of the PJM OATT.
-Submitted projects costs must be consistent with Schedule 6A of the PJM OATT. - 6.
-Any black start resources identified as a result of the First Incremental RFP will be notified by PJM, and PJM and the TO will coordinate with the black start unit owner for its acceptance under the PJM tariff as a black start unit.
+If PJM and the TO determines that more than one of the proposed projects within the First Incremental RFP meets the black start criteria, the most cost-effective resource for the black start replacement will be chosen, provided the identified resource accepts and maintains designation as a black start unit Black Start Unit under Schedule 6A of the PJM OATT.
+Submitted projects costs must be consistent with Schedule 6A of the PJM OATT. - Any blackstart resources identified as a result of the First Incremental RFP will be notified by PJM, and PJM and the TO will coordinate with the blackstart unitBlack Start Unit ownerfor its acceptance under the PJM tariff as a blackstart unitBlackStart Unit.